 What Is Talent Acquisition?
-A Guide to Effective Talent Acquisition
+A Complete Guide

-07/08/2023What is Contingency Recruitment?
+What is Contingency Recruitment?

 Contingent search is derived from the term ‘contingent’, defined by Oxford Dictionary as occurring or existing only if (certain circumstances) are the case; dependent on.
 This is exactly what the search means as well.
 In a contingent search, the payment is due from the organization to the recruitment firm only if they fulfil the conditions of the contract.